tbroyer/gradle-apt-plugin/README.md

 This plugin does a few things to make it easier/safer to use Java annotation processors in a Gradle build:

-* it adds configurations for your compile-time only dependencies (annotations, generally) and annotation processors;
+* it ensures the presence of configurations for your compile-time only dependencies (annotations, generally) and annotation processors, consistently across all supported Gradle versions;
 * automatically configures the corresponding `JavaCompile` and `GroovyCompile` tasks to make use of these configurations, when the `java` or `groovy` plugin is applied;
 * automatically configures IntelliJ IDEA and/or Eclipse when the `net.ltgt.apt-idea` or `net.ltgt.apt-eclipse` plugins are applied.